-5.23 The site provides breeding and terrestrial habitat in the form of standing water, ditches/streams (and reed bed), non-native hedgerows, woodland, tree and scrub boundaries.
-One pond and several ditches that potentially provide suitable breeding habitat for great crested newt are present within a 500m radius, which is the guideline distance (English Nature, 2001) that great crested newt may commute between breeding ponds.
-It is recommended that a Habitat Suitability Index (HSI) survey, following Oldham et al (2000), is carried out on all ponds (and other suitable wetland habitats) within a 500m radius of site boundaries that do not have significant barriers to dispersal between them and the site.
+5.20 The east section of the site provides breeding and terrestrial habitat in the form of ephemerally wet grassland, ditches, reedbed, wet woodland, and tree and scrub boundaries.
+Three ponds that potentially provide suitable breeding habitat for great crested newt are present within a 500m radius, which is the guideline distance

+(English Nature, 2001) that great crested newt may commute between breeding ponds.
+It is recommended that a Habitat Suitability Index (HSI) survey, following Oldham et al (2000), is carried out on all ponds (and other suitable wetland habitats) within a 500m radius of site boundaries that do not have significant barriers to dispersal between them and Sompting Fringe.

-- 5.24 Using the results from the HSI, presence/absence surveys of ponds within 500m of the site may need to be carried out.
-Four presence/absence surveys should be carried out following best practice guidelines (English Nature, 2001) and must be carried out between mid-March and mid-June with at least two between mid-April and mid-May - 5.25 The requirement for further survey will depend on the quality of the ponds as breeding habitat, and the number and distance of suitable breeding ponds from the site.
-They are likely to be required to determine population size (if presence is confirmed), and the degree to which great crested newt are a constraint to any proposed development in terms of planning construction works, and whether works will require a EPSM licence.
+- 5.21 Using the results from the HSI, presence/absence surveys of ponds within 500m of the site may need to be carried out.
+Four presence/absence surveys should be carried out following best practice guidelines (English Nature, 2001) and must be carried out between mid-March and mid-June with at least two between mid-April and mid-May - 5.22 The requirement for further survey will depend on the quality of the ponds as breeding habitat and the number and distance of suitable breeding ponds from the site.
+They are likely to be required to determine population size (if presence is confirmed), and the degree to which great crested newt are a constraint to any proposed development in terms of planning construction works and whether works will require a EPSM licence.